foundersandcoders/coursebook/src/course/syllabus/developer/authentication/learning-outcomes.md

 ### Continuous Integration

 - [ ] **Set up a continuous integration server**
-- [ ] Run tests and linter in CI to prevent broken code reaching Master
+- [ ] Run tests and linter in CI to prevent broken code reaching the main branch

 ### Secure Deployment Pipeline

 - [ ] **Integrate security scanning or checks into the CI/CD pipeline**
 - [ ] Restrict access to the deployment process